dguyhasnoname/k8s-cluster-checker/README.md

     docker pull dguyhasnoname/k8s-cluster-checker:latest

 Once your image is ready, run the docker container and export KUBECONFIG inside the container.
-You can get he kubeconfig inside the container by mapping dir inside the container from your local machine where you KUEBCONFIG file is stored:
+You can get the kubeconfig inside the container by mapping dir inside the container from your local machine where your KUEBCONFIG file is stored:

     docker run -it -v /dguyhasnoname/k8sconfig:/k8sconfig dguyhasnoname/k8s-cluster-checker:latest